-Perhaps you have tried to plan and failed to stick to it.
+Perhaps you have tried to plan your time and failed to stick to it.
 Or maybe you always find yourself saying “I don’t have enough time.”

 Successful people don’t seem to have this problem.